kruchkamgar/React-prototypes-starter-demo-/README.md

 #### Problems with Flexbox not experienced with Grid

   Responsive
-  - Must specify items to hide (height/width and overflow property in flex box)
+  - Must hack on css to hide items (height/width and overflow property in flex box). plenty of 'display: contents;'
   - Easier margin specification
   - alignment across sections (header and body elements)